robinkerrenergy/laundromatic/README.md

 ## Installation

-1. Clone the gitlab repository onto your machine.
+1. From Git Bash, clone the github repository to a convenient place on your file system using `git clone https://github.com/robinkerrenergy/laundromatic.git`.
-2. Navigate to the repository and open a command-line prompt.
+2. Change your directory to the root directory of the newly created Git repo: `cd laundromatic`.
 3. Install in editable mode by entering `pip install -e .`.
 4. That's it!
-Laundromatic is now ready for use.
+Laundromatic should now be ready for use.

 ## User Guide